Dr Matt Howard

 Research interests

-Matt is interested in resources people draw upon in their comprehension of fairness and legitimacy in a variety of contexts.
-He is currently Co-I on a BA/Leverhulme funded project which explores how search and rescue volunteers in the Mediterranean make sense of their role in relation to challenging legal and bureaucratic environments.
+His interest in examining the resources people draw upon in their comprehension of fairness and legitimacy extends beyond memory, too.
+He was Co-I on a BA/Leverhulme funded project which explores how search and rescue (SAR) volunteers in the Mediterranean make sense of their role in relation to challenging legal and bureaucratic environments.

 Teaching